Licentiate (degree): Mexico

-As in many Latin American countries, the licenciatura is a general term denoting the first higher-education degree awarded at universities, varying from 3 to 5 years of study, depending on the field.
-It is thus an undergraduate degree, and require a licence to practice in the learned profession.
+As in many Latin American countries, the licenciatura is a general term denoting the first higher-education degree awarded at universities, varying from three to five years of study, depending on the field.
+It is thus an undergraduate degree, and requires a licence to practice in the learned profession.

 In Mexico, a distinction is made between simply passing all the required courses, just being a graduate (graduado or pasante), and actually obtaining the degree diploma (título profesional).
-Obtaining the diploma means the student completely concluded his or her studies, and has the right of using the title of Licenciado.
+Obtaining the diploma means the student completely concluded their studies, and has the right of using the title of Licenciado.
 Statistics show that historically only about 60% of those graduating actually obtain the diploma.
 At the same time the diploma is awarded, a professional credential (cédula profesional) may be obtained from the National Directorate of Professions (Dirección General de Profesiones, DGP), which serves as a licence to practice and as a national ID card.
 Some professions do not require the professional credential, but for others, like medicine, accounting, civil engineering, or social work, it is mandatory by law.
 The law also establishes penalties for crimes committed regarding the professional practice, including those in which an individual offers professional services without having the proper diploma or licence.

 For a number of years, presenting a thesis was the only method to obtain the diploma (título).
 Nowadays, some universities, like the National Autonomous University of Mexico, may still require the thesis, while others, like the federal institutes of technology, may forgo the thesis in exchange for demonstrating professional experience, research work, or excellent academic grades.

-By their nature, some disciplines such as nursing, medicine and law require an intense theoretical background as well as practical training, and so a first university degree in those areas may take longer to complete (up to 6 years).
+By their nature, some disciplines, such as nursing, medicine and law, require an intense theoretical background, as well as practical training, and so a first university degree in those areas may take longer to complete (up to 6 years).
 Even after obtaining the diploma, graduates require passing a national exam to finally be awarded the professional licence.

 In Mexico, every graduate who obtained a licenciatura diploma is technically and legally a licenciado (abbreviated Lic. before the name).
 However, it is mostly common to use Lic. for graduates of the social sciences, while more specific titles and prefixes are used for other professionals such as engineer (Ingeniero, Ing.), architect (Arquitecto, Arq.), or biologist (Biólogo, Biol.).

 In Mexico, the licenciatura qualifies the recipient to pursue a master's degree (maestría).
 In exceptional cases, the recipient may apply directly to a doctoral degree (doctorado), in which case the study plan integrates coursework from the master's program, and may take up to five years to complete.

 According to the Bologna process in Europe, virtually any licenciado has the equivalent qualifications of a 3-year bachelor's degree.
 The Mexican licenciatura, however, should never be confused with a more advanced postgraduate degree, such as the Swedish "Licenciate of Technology" (Teknologie Licentiat).